 Brand name: Keytruda®

-Pembrolizumab is an immunotherapy used to treat advanced melanoma, non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinoma.
+Pembrolizumab is an immunotherapy used to treat advanced melanoma, non-small cell lung cancer (NSCLC), head and neck squamous cell carcinoma and classical Hodgkin lymphoma.

 Pembrolizumab is a type of monoclonal antibody known as a checkpoint inhibitor.
 T-cells carry on their surface a protein receptor called PD-1.
 Cancer cells are able to send a signal to PD-1 using the protein PD-L1, tricking the T-cell into thinking the cancer cell is normal.
 Pembrolizumab is designed to disrupt that signal and expose the cancer cell to an immune attack.